Book Review Criteria

 Do you have a preference on who reviews your story?

 C. D. Tavenor usually reviews science fiction and fantasy, but he is open to reviewing anything if it happens to hook his interest.
 In addition to posting the review on the Two Doctors Review, Tavenor posts reviews on Goodreads, Amazon, and Bookbub.
+He has scheduled all his reviews for August through October; he is currently accepting reviews for November through January.
+He recently changed his submission acceptance process; You can read all about it here.

 Brian J. Timm will read Kindle shorts and stories in eclectic genres, though he leans more toward non-fiction comedy, comedy, non-fiction, and dramatic pieces.